ttscoff/ubersicht-widgets/loadchart/README.md

-## Average load chart for Übersicht
+## LoadChart: CPU usage chart for Übersicht

 A widget for [Übersicht](http://tracesof.net/uebersicht/) that displays a graph of the 5-minute average CPU load over time.